study guides for every class

 5 Must Know Facts For Your Next Test

-1. FDR was elected four times, making him the only U.S. president to serve more than two terms.
+1. FDR was elected four times, making him the only U.S. president to serve more than two terms, significantly impacting presidential term limits with the 22nd Amendment.

 Review Questions

-• How did Franklin D. Roosevelt's New Deal programs transform the relationship between the federal government and American citizens?
+• How did Franklin D. Roosevelt's New Deal programs influence American society during the Great Depression?

 ยฉ 2024 Fiveable Inc. All rights reserved.